A functional tensor language for model-written code

 coral

-Mathematical LaTeX lowered into Chelis with provenance back to the source formula.
+EARS requirements translated into executable Chelis properties with provenance to the source line.

-Chelis ships prebuilt release archives.
-Put the compiler on your path, check a program, then build C, HIP, or Metal output for the environment that will run it.
+Chelis ships as prebuilt compiler binaries for Linux x86_64 and macOS arm64, building C, HIP, or Metal output for the environment that runs it.

 Research